trungmanhhuynh/Transfer_Continuous_Unsupervised_Learning/README.md

 # Summary
+**Continous/Continual/Incremental Learning**

 A truly incremental deep learning approach for classification (Castro2018 et al) is characterized by its:
  - ability to being trained from a flow of data, with classes appearing in any order, and at any time
  - good performance on classifying old and new classes.
  - reasonable number of parameters and memory requirements for the model.